oskar8991/KCHosptial-CMS/README.md

 ## Deployment - Docker

-In order to run our application on a server - A Dockerfile has been provided.
+In order to run our application on a server - a Dockerfile has been provided.

 To run the application locally, first install Docker and run the following commands in the project's root directory:
 `docker build -f Dockerfile.dev -t williwaller `